PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

-The core capability of \pyepo{} is to build an optimization model, and then embed the optimization model into a \pytorch{} neural network for the end-to-end training.
-Here, we build a simple linear regression model in PyTorch as an example:
+The core capability of \pyepo{} is to build an optimization model and then embed it into a \pytorch{} neural network for end-to-end training.
+Here, we illustrate this with a simple linear regression model in PyTorch as an example:

-Then, we can train the prediction model with SPO+ loss to predict unknown cost coefficients, make decisions, and compute decision errors.
-The training of the prediction model is performed using a stochastic gradient descent (SGD) optimizer.
-By utilizing \pytorch{} automatic differentiation capabilities, the gradients of the loss with respect to the model parameters are computed and used to update the model parameters during training.
+We can then train the prediction model with SPO+ loss to predict unknown coefficients, make decisions, and compute decision errors.
+The prediction model is trained using a stochastic gradient descent (SGD) optimizer.
+Leveraging the automatic differentiation capabilities of \pytorch{}, the loss gradients with respect to the model parameters $\bm{\theta}$ are calculated and used to update the model parameters during training.